 Industry Advisory Groups (IAGs)

-IAGs will provide advice to the VSC on matters including skill demand pressures and future industry skills needs.
+IAGs provide advice to the VSC on matters including skill demand pressures and future industry skills needs.

 The Victorian Employer Satisfaction and Skills Survey